jesstytam/specieshindex/README.md

     Key`.
 4. Read the legal documents and check the boxes.

-### Query string
+### :dart: Query string

-The function `CountSpTAKexp()` allows the addition of 1 keyword to restricted the domain of the publications of the species.
+The function `CountSpTAKexp()` allows the addition of keywords to restrict the domain of the publications of the species.
 Although you can simply use keywords such as “conservation”, you will find that using “conserv\*” will yield more results.
 The “\*” (or wildcard) used here searches for any words with the prefix “conserv”, e.g. conservation, conserve, conservatory, etc. Find out more about search language